papadoc7/algorithms_in_php/README.md

 # Algorithms
-Algorithms solutions in PHP
-Problem's questions from hackerrank.com
+Algorithms solutions in PHP - questions from hackerrank.com
 # algorithms_in_php